Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: INTRODUCTION

-In this work we propose to characterize the topological phases with quench dynamics by extending the dBSC to high order.
-In particular, we introduce the concept of high-order BISs, of which the $n$th-order BIS is a $(d-n)$D interface on the $(n-1)$th-order BIS.
+In this work, we propose the concept of high-order BISs for the dynamical characterization and simulation of topological quantum phases by extending the dBSC to high order, and report the experimental observation.
+The $n$th-order BIS is a $(d-n)$D interface on the $(n-1)$th-order BIS.
 From a dimension reduction approach, we show that through quantum quenches the bulk topology of a $d$D phase can be uniquely characterized by the dynamical topology emerging on any high-order BISs, manifesting the high-order dBSC.
-This result provides new dynamical schemes to detect topological phases, of which the minimal measurement strategy can be achieved.
+The prediction provides the optimal schemes and considerably expand the freedom for dynamical characterization and simulation of topological phases.
+Experimentally, we build up a quantum simulator using nitrogen-vacancy (NV) center to investigate the high-order dBSC in a $3$D chiral topological phase through emulating each momentum one by one, with the great advantages of the minimal measurement strategy in the simulation being demonstrated.

+The paper is organized as follows.
+In Sec.
+II, we introduce the concept of high-order BISs and topological invariants from dimension reduction.
+In Secs.
+III and IV, we propose two dynamical schemes for the characterization and simulation of topological phases.
+In Sec.
+V, we experimentally build up a quantum simulator using NV center for the dynamical characterization of topological phases.
+Finally, we conclude in Sev.
+VI with an outlook.
+Technical details are provided in Appendices.